-The Conestogo River Bridge #6 was constructed in 1931 to carry Highway 9 (now Wellington Road 109) traffic over the Conestogo River in the Township of Wellington-North, Wellington County.
-The rigid frame cast-in-place concrete bridge is single span and allows for two lanes of traffic to travel across it.
+The Conestogo River Bridge #10 was constructed in 1934 to carry Highway 9 (now Wellington Road 109) traffic over the Conestogo River in the Township of Wellington-North, Wellington County, 1.7 km east of Highway 6.
+The rigid frame cast-in-place concrete bridge is a single span and allows for two lanes of traffic to travel across it.